Formulating your product

 Has liquid entered the air chamber?

-Has liquid been in the chamber for an extended period of time?
+Has liquid been in the chamber for an extended time?

 Attempt to clean as specified above.
-Keep in mind, if liquid has been in the chamber for an extended period of time, the pump may be degraded and will not be able to regain functionality.
+Keep in mind, if the liquid has been in the chamber for an extended time, the pump may be degraded and will not be able to regain functionality.